evant/android-studio-unit-test-plugin/README.md

 * Running tests from the IDE gives a `ClassNotFoundException` or something similar.

+**If you are running Android Stuido `0.8.9+`**.
+Your test classes will no longer be compiled before the junit test runner is run.
+There are two ways to fix this (you just need to do one of them).

+1. Add `tasks.findByName("assembleDebug").dependsOn("testDebugClasses")` to your `build.gradle` to force the test classes to be compiled whenever your project is compiled.
+2. Go to `Edit Configurations` and add a new gradle configuration that runs the task `testClasses`.
+Then in your junit configuration, below `Before launch`, click `+ -> Run Another Configuration` and add the gradle configuration you just created.

+**If you are running intellij or and older version of Android Studio**.
 If your app includes a library project `compile project(":myLib")` then the JUnit test runner will attempt to run `testClasses` on that project.
 Since it doesn't have that task it will fail and your test classes will not be generated.
 To fix, add the needed task to your library project.

 ```groovy
 task testClasses {}